-The following table summarizes stock-based compensation awards outstanding as of the end of the 2007 fiscal year for the Named Executive Officers.
-As discussed in the "Stock-based Compensation" above, in 2006 and 2007, the Company did not issue stock options or make stock awards to its executive officers or employees, including the Named Executive Officers, other than as a component of the Long Term Incentive Plan.
+The following table summarizes stock-based compensation awards outstanding as of the end of the 2008 fiscal year for the Named Executive Officers.
+As discussed in the "Stock-based Compensation" above, since 2006, the Company has not issued stock options or make stock awards to its executive officers or employees, including the Named Executive Officers, other than as a component of the Long Term Incentive Plan.
 However, legacy plans remain in existence under which stock option awards have been granted in the past.
 All outstanding option awards held by the Named Executive Officers are fully vested.